schwark/alfred-plaid/README.md

 ta:<d|w|m>              choose periods to chart over from day, week or month ma:<m|c>                choose a charting segment to total over from merchant or category for each transaction
 ```
+NOTE: Category search with `cat:` will also include all the subcategories of the category chosen.

 ## Charting

 Any transaction query as above that includes `cht:` in the query will show a link to a chart as the first result - hitting the `SHIFT` key (NO click - only tap `SHIFT` key) will popup the chart.
 The exact style of the chart can be customized using the `ct:`, `ta:`, and `ma:` modifiers to any transaction query.

+## Transaction Category Customization

+Any transaction can be customized to something else.
+When that is done that merchant is reclassified across all transactions to the new category.
+To do this, search for the transaction in question and then `ENTER` to select the transaction (ignore the long string that shows up) and then add `cht:` or type `c` and choose `Choose Category`.
+Type in a few letters to find the category you want.
+Choose the category to reclassify to.
+The result will update to the transaction, and the subtitle will update to `Change category to ...`.
+Hit `ENTER` to reclassify.
+Now all transactions with that merchant will now be reclassified to this new category

 ## Reinitialize